shaysugg/SegmentedPageViewController/README.md

 ```

-You can customize the appearance of SPSegmentedController using its variables like this:
+You can customize the appearance of `SPSegmentedControll` using its variables like this:

 ```swift
 segmentedPageVC.segmentController.highlightColor = .systemRed